cb0806151/pennyauctionv2/README.md

 # The Reach Penny Auction
-<br /><br />
-A penny auction is a rather simple bidding game.
+#### A penny auction is a rather simple bidding game.
-<br /><br />
-An Auctioneer starts an auction by placing an initial amount in the pot and setting a deadline.
+#### An Auctioneer starts an auction by placing an initial amount in the pot and setting a deadline.
 Once the auction has started, they can send out invites.
-<br /><br />
-Bidders use those invites to join an auction and compete to be the first to bid 1% of the current pot in a series of rounds.
+#### Bidders use those invites to join an auction and compete to be the first to bid 1% of the current pot in a series of rounds.
-<br /><br />
-After each bid the deadline is reset to its initial value.
+#### After each bid the deadline is reset to its initial value.
 However, if it ticks all the way down the auction ends and the last Bidder to make a bid wins the pot.
-<br /><br />
 ---
 ## Environment Setup Instructions